gmednick/DeepenAnalytics/content/home/hero.md

 ****

-Deepen Analytics is a one stop shop for your data science needs.
-Our team can help you develop custom analytics tools, including responsive dashboards and custom workflows for your data prediction needs.
-Our backgrounds are in chemistry and biology but we are innovators at heart and welcome any type of data projects.
+Deepen Analytics is a one-stop shop for your data science needs.
+We can help you develop custom analytics tools to streamline your data analysis and predictive modeling workflows.
+Our team brings domain knowledge in biophysical chemistry and biochemistry but we are innovators at heart and welcome any type of data science projects.

 We work with companies, institutions and individual researchers on a contract basis.
+We are particularly interested projects that advance science, and have a positive impact on the planet and humanity.
 No idea is too big, no job too small!